Intraoral camera: When is it Used?

 The intraoral camera is a versatile tool that plays a crucial role in modern dentistry by enhancing diagnosis, treatment planning, and patient communication.
 Its compact size allows it to navigate and capture detailed images of hard-to-reach areas within the oral cavity, revealing hidden problems such as early-stage cavities, fractures, or periodontal issues that might not be easily visible during a standard visual examination.
-By providing high-resolution images in real-time, it eliminates diagnostic uncertainty, enabling precise treatment planning tailored to the patient’s needs.
+By providing high-resolution images in real-time, it eliminates diagnostic uncertainty, enabling precise treatment planning tailored to the patient's needs.
 Applications of intraoral cameras can be categorised into direct clinical uses before, during and after treatment, as well as indirect remote uses such as diagnosing, monitoring, and preventive maintenance.

 In regards to operative dentistry, intra oral cameras can be used to diagnose cavities and decay.
 Intraoral cameras enable dentists to detect cavities at their earliest stages, even before they become visible to the naked eye or show up on X-rays.
 This early detection allows for less invasive treatments, such as small fillings, which can prevent the need for more extensive procedures like root canals or crowns.
 These cameras can capture intricate details of the tooth surfaces, identifying microfractures, pits, and fissures where decay might start.
 This level of detail is crucial for accurate diagnosis and effective treatment planning.

 For instance in orthodontics, the intraoral camera is instrumental in monitoring progress, capturing subtle changes over time, and ensuring the treatment is on track.
 Additionally, it is valuable in patient education, allowing individuals to view their oral conditions firsthand, fostering a deeper understanding and more informed decisions regarding their care.
 The images can also be stored for future reference or shared with specialists, ensuring more reliable dental records and enhancing collaborative treatment approaches.
 Its use supports preventive dentistry by helping to detect issues early, ultimately contributing to improved oral health outcomes.

-Intraoral cameras also play a big role in cosmetic dentistry.
-Patients can easily visualize what you are recommending to be done to change their smiles with various cosmetic dental procedures like veneers or dental implants as you show them on the monitor screen.
+Intraoral cameras also play a role in cosmetic dentistry.
+Patients can be shown a visual of what can be done to modify their smiles with various cosmetic dental procedures like veneers or dental implants.

 These cameras can also be used for endodontic cases as well.
 Intraoral cameras assist in diagnosing and planning root canal treatments by providing details images of the tooth structure and extent of the infection or damage.
 This precision helps in ensuring that the entire root canal system is thoroughly cleaned and sealed.
 Post treatment monitoring can too be done to monitor healing and detect any potential complications early.